FernV/NativeCAM/README.md

 --------------------------------------------------------------------------------
 1. Issue / copy then paste the following command

-	./ncam_setup
+	sudo python setup.py

-	This will create a link and modify 2 files.
+	This will create required links and modify files.
 	You do not do this more than once except maybe after lcnc updates because it will replace the files and erase the link, until NativeCAM is integrated in the distribution
-	To restore the system, simply issue the command : './ncam_setup c'
+	To restore the system, simply issue the command : 'sudo python setup.py c'

 2. Start LinuxCNC with one of these commands (copy/paste) :